Docx2Src/Serialize.OpenXml.CodeGen/README.md

 Please be aware that while this project is producing working code, I would consider this is in alpha status and not yet ready for production.
 More testing should be done before it will be production ready.

+Looking for a front end interface for this project?
+Check out [DocxToSource](https://github.com/rmboggs/DocxToSource).
+There is still much work to be done but it is becoming a nice replacement for the old OpenXml SDK Productivity Tool.

 ## Examples

 Generate the [CodeCompileUnit](https://docs.microsoft.com/en-us/dotnet/api/system.codedom.codecompileunit?view=netcore-3.1) to process manually: